Oracle Ksplice for Zero-Downtime Updates

 Do I need to continue regular maintenance updates?

-Yes, you should continue to apply updates to your entire system at regular intervals based on your organization's best practices.
+Yes, continue to apply updates to your entire system at regular intervals based on your organization's best practices.

 Ksplice updates occur in-memory, effectively making the change immediate without a reboot.
 This is different than a traditional kernel update, which requires a reboot to update the system.
 Ksplice applies critical security patches, but there are other errata updates and bug fixes you should apply at regular intervals.
 See Maintaining the System for more information.